 The images of later editions were made by Richard Potter of the Caledonian Maritime Research Trust from editions of the almanac in private hands.
 We thank him for his hard work in preparing the good quality images that are the basis of this resource.

-Our thanks to Norman Stewart for the images of the 1966 edition.
+Our thanks to Norman Stewart for the images of the 1966 edition and to Frank Pook for the 1930 edition.

 The source of each image set is shown on the title bar, with a link to the organisation's web site.